psi4/psi4/doc/sphinxman/source/external.rst

 .. envvar:: PATH

    Path for interfaced executables.

-   .. note:: Configuring |PSIfour| through :envvar:`PSIPATH` is preferred
+   .. note:: While once configuring |PSIfour| through :envvar:`PSIPATH` was preferred
-      to modifying this environment variable.
+      to modifying this environment variable, now `PATH` is preferred for executables to accommodate QCEngine.

    To run K\ |a_acute|\ llay's MRCC program
    (see :ref:`MRCC <sec:mrcc>`), the ``dmrcc`` executable must be in :envvar:`PATH`.